On explosions in heavy-tailed branching random walks: Introduction

-near $s=0$ for some $a>0$; recall $G_Z$ is the moment generating function of $Z$.
-Going back to Case III of the finite mean case, and the transformation described there, we observe that the use of the functional Equation~\eqref{eq:functional} allows to translate the smoothness condition above, imposed on the modified offspring distribution $\zeta$ of infinite mean (obtained after the transformation), to a smoothness condition on $Z$, the original distribution of finite mean.
+near $s=0$ for some $a>0$; recall $G_Z$ is the moment generating function of~$Z$.
+Going back to case III of the finite mean case and the transformation described there, we observe that the use of the functional equation (\ref{eqfunctional}) allows to translate the smoothness condition above, imposed on the modified offspring distribution $\zeta$ of infinite mean (obtained after the transformation), to a smoothness condition on~$Z$, the original distribution of finite mean.
 In particular,

-for some $a, \epsilon, \beta >0$ is equivalent to a condition of the form
+for some $a, \varepsilon, \beta>0$ is equivalent to a condition of the form

 for some $c,\delta>0$.
-We note that \condition{eq:tails} assumes some regularity on the tails of $Z$ but the variance could be infinite; thus, the above result can be regarded as a strengthening of Bramson's theorem~\cite{Bra78}.
+We note that condition (\ref{eqtails}) assumes some regularity on the tails of $Z$ but the variance could be infinite, thus, the above result can be regarded as a strengthening of Bramson's theorem~\cite{Bra78}.

-\oursubsection{Further related work}
+\subsection{Further related work}

 The literature on explosion is partially surveyed by Vatutin and Zubkov~\cite{VZ93}.
 The early work deals with exponentially distributed weights: in this case, there is no explosion almost surely if and only if